 Medical Psychology Fellowship (Minnesota)

-The Medical Psychology Fellowship at Mayo Clinic in Minnesota is a multiple specialties program with three American Psychological Association (APA)-accredited postdoctoral programs.
+The Medical Psychology Fellowship at Mayo Clinic's campus in Rochester, Minnesota, is a multiple specialties program with three American Psychological Association (APA)-accredited postdoctoral programs.
 Each is a two-year program.

 The postdoctoral programs of the fellowship are designed for recent graduates of an APA-accredited clinical or counseling psychology doctoral program and an APA-accredited predoctoral psychology internship who desire specialty training in one of the three specialty practice programs offered in this fellowship: